-The Strategy represents the Government of the Northwest Territories’ recognition of the important role that arts and fine crafts play in both our society and our economy, and demonstrates our commitment to take action to address identified issues and opportunities in this sector.
+The Strategy represents the Government of the Northwest Territories’ (GNWT) recognition of the important role that arts and fine crafts play in both our society and our economy, and demonstrates our commitment to take action to address identified issues and opportunities in this sector.

 ECE and ITI have a shared interest in supporting the arts.
 Although their activities overlap at times, the two departments are mandated with distinct roles that result in different programs and services.